-Some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure the retained trees are not detrimentally affected during construction.
+Some basic tree protection measures and working methodology (in accordance with BS 5837:2012) will ensure the retained and third-party trees are not detrimentally affected during construction.

 The relationship between the proposal and trees is sustainable and will not result in any unreasonable pressure to carry out inappropriate tree works.